Position Exchange (POSI) Price Reaches $0.13

-Position Exchange (POSI) traded 2.5% lower against the US dollar during the 24-hour period ending at 16:00 PM E.T. on September 1st.
-In the last week, Position Exchange has traded down 7.1% against the US dollar.
-One Position Exchange coin can now be bought for about $0.13 or 0.00000638 BTC on cryptocurrency exchanges.
-Position Exchange has a market cap of $10.14 million and approximately $3.64 million worth of Position Exchange was traded on exchanges in the last day.
+Position Exchange (POSI) traded up 3.4% against the U.S. dollar during the one day period ending at 14:00 PM E.T. on September 2nd.
+One Position Exchange coin can now be purchased for about $0.13 or 0.00000652 BTC on popular exchanges.
+In the last seven days, Position Exchange has traded down 3.6% against the U.S. dollar.
+Position Exchange has a total market cap of $10.31 million and approximately $3.82 million worth of Position Exchange was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.